robyiset/infokes_explorer/README.md

 - **Frontend**: React JS
 - **Node.js**: Version 20.18.0

-## Installation

-Follow the steps below to get the project up and running locally.

 ### Prerequisites

 Make sure you have the following installed on your system: